-When a client, like Anthos clusters on VMware (GKE on-prem), sends a request to your vCenter server, the server must prove its identity to the client by presenting a certificate or a certificate bundle.
-To verify the certificate or bundle, Anthos clusters on VMware must have the root certificate in the chain of trust.
+When a client, like GKE on VMware, sends a request to your vCenter server, the server must prove its identity to the client by presenting a certificate or a certificate bundle.
+To verify the certificate or bundle, GKE on VMware must have the root certificate in the chain of trust.

 When you fill in an

 you provide the path of the root certificate in the

 Your VMware installation has a certificate authority (CA) that issues a certificate to your vCenter server.
 The root certificate in the chain of trust is a self-signed certificate created by VMware.

 If you do not want to use the VMWare CA, which is the default, you can configure VMware to use a different certificate authority.

 If your vCenter server uses a certificate issued by the default VMware CA, download the certificate as follows:

 Replace [SERVER_ADDRESS] with the address of your vCenter server.

 sudo apt-get install unzip unzip download.zip